tmatijevich/gfw-tutorial/docs/background.md

 ## What is Version Control?

-Version Control is a software system providing the following tools and functionality:
+Version Control is a file tracking system with the following functionality.

 !!! row ""